Econet Vic Falls Marathon set to boost tourism, economy

 “For me the most important part about the marathon what it does for the country and the spin-off effects,” King said, speaking from Victoria Falls ahead of the race.

-“When the organizers and promoters of the event market the Econet Victoria Falls Marathon they don’t just market the race; they market all the other tourist activities that happen in this place.
+“When the organisers and promoters of the event market the Econet Victoria Falls Marathon they don’t just market the race; they market all the other tourist activities that happen in this place.

 “It’s a unique race — the only race that is run where you have one of the Seven Natural Wonders of the World, and it’s also different in that it’s not a town race, a completely town race like most of the marathon races you see in the world today,’’ said King.